SPGryphons/GryphonCTF2017-Lite-Challenges/challenges/web/Cancel My Appointment/README.md

 3. Import dump.sql located inside `generate` folder to your database.
 3. Place all the files in the `service` folder to web root.
 4. Modify the variables defined in `includes/constants.php` according to your database setting.
+5. In the docker container, import the sql file at /tmp and set the permissions correctly for the db user.
 ## How to Play
 Log into the application and cancel the user's appointment.